-All round parts - plates, bowls, vases - are formed purely by hand on potter's wheels and not, as customary in other manufactories, by means of a roller machine.
-Due to the time-consuming manual production, the Nymphenburg porcelain is significantly thinner, even if the handcraft takes more time.
-Firstly, the porcelain mass required for throwing is shaped into a so-called “hump” on the wheel head driven by water power.
-Under the skilled hands of the potter, lumps of clay are thrown into thin plates or bowls, which are then given their final shape on a plaster mold.
-Nymphenburg's repertoire comprises a good 20,000 different pieces.
-Each one is provided with the Nymphenburg embossed stamp and the craftsman's initials.
+All round pieces - plates, bowls, vases - are formed purely by hand on turntables and not, as is common in other manufactories, by means of an automatic roller machine.
+Due to the time-consuming manual production, the Nymphenburg porcelain is much finer, even though shaping by hand takes more time.
+First, the porcelain mass required for turning is formed into a so-called "hubel" and shaped on the water-powered wheel.
+Under the experienced hands of the turners, filigree plates or bowls are created from lumps of mass, which are then given their final shape on a plaster mold.
+Nymphenburg's repertoire includes a good 20,000 different pieces.
+Each one is marked with the Nymphenburg blind stamp and the initials of the artisan.